Kybernauti-3/MyLittleScriptingCar/3D_model/README.md

 Imported all the current parts.
 This is a visualization of how the parts will be placed in the final case.

+> *changed the servo models to more accurate ones, added IMU*

-The battery holder, charger, IMU and servo driver remains.
+The battery holder, charger and servo driver remains.

 -----------------------------------------------------------